UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 .. image:: ../images/publication_admin_backend.png
     :align: center

-We would publish some news about a specific topic achieving following things as well:
+We would publish some news about a specific topic, as it would be a simple Web Blog, achieving following things as well:

 - menu items that links to a specific post
-- custom or a personalized template to show a pubblication
+- standard or custom template to show a pubblication
 - breadcrumbs manager that represent a human readable, interactive, webpath
 - page with a list of all the posts, and also filtered by category